National Dong Hwa University

 National Dong Hwa University (NDHU) is a national research university located in Hualien, Taiwan.
-Established in 1994, NDHU is widely ranked as Top 10% university in Taiwan by THE, QS, U.S. News, which offers sixth widest range of disciplines in Taiwan, including the sciences, engineering, computer science, environmental studies, oceanography, law, arts, design, humanities, anthropology, social sciences, education sciences, music, and business.
+Established in 1994, NDHU offers sixth widest range of disciplines in Taiwan, including the sciences, engineering, computer science, environmental studies, oceanography, law, arts, design, humanities, anthropology, social sciences, education sciences, music, and business.

-NDHU is renowned for its liberal atmosphere, which is organized into eight colleges, 44 academic departments, and 56 graduate institutes, which enrolled about 10,000 undergraduate & graduate students, and over 1,000 international students pursuing degrees and joining exchange programs.
+NDHU is known for its liberal atmosphere and internationalization, with the sixth highest proportion of international students in Taiwan.
+The university is organized into eight colleges, 44 academic departments, and 56 graduate institutes, enrolling around 10,000 undergraduate and graduate students, including over 1,000 international students pursuing degrees and joining exchange programs.

+NDHU is a member of six Taiwan's European Union Centre, a Think Tank for European Studies.
+With Taiwan's oldest school for Indigenous Studies, NDHU College of Indigenous Studies is among leading institutes of its kind in Asia.

-The NDHU Library holds more than two million volumes and is eighth largest academic library in Taiwan.
-The University's main campus is located in Shoufeng, in the northern half of Hualien County.
+NDHU has Taiwan's fifth highest endowment among national universities and NDHU Library holds more than two million volumes and is eighth largest academic library in Taiwan.
+The university's main campus is located in Shoufeng, in the northern half of Hualien County.
 Encompassing an area of 251 ha, the main campus houses almost all colleges and research institutes except the Graduate Institute of Marine Biology, which is jointly founded in National Museum of Marine Biology and Aquarium.